-- [C-1-1] MUST boot up without challenging the user for credentials and allow Direct Boot aware apps to access to the Device Encrypted (DE) storage after the ACTION_LOCKED_BOOT_COMPLETED message is broadcasted. - [C-1-2] MUST only allow access to Credential Encrypted (CE) storage after the user has unlocked the device by supplying their credentials (eg. passcode, pin, pattern or fingerprint) and the ACTION_USER_UNLOCKED message is broadcasted. - [C-1-3] MUST NOT offer any method to unlock the CE protected storage without either the user-supplied credentials or a registered escrow key. - [C-1-4] MUST use Verified Boot and ensure that DE keys are cryptographically bound to the device's hardware root of trust. - [C-1-5] MUST encrypt file contents using AES-256-XTS or Adiantum.
-AES-256-XTS refers to the Advanced Encryption Standard with a 256-bit cipher key length, operated in XTS mode; the full length of the key is 512 bits.
-Adiantum refers to Adiantum-XChaCha12-AES, as specified at https://github.com/google/adiantum. - [C-1-6] MUST encrypt file names using AES-256-CBC-CTS or Adiantum. - [C-1-12] MUST use AES-256-XTS for file contents and AES-256-CBC-CTS for file names (instead of Adiantum) if the device has Advanced Encryption Standard (AES) instructions.
+- [C-1-1] MUST boot up without challenging the user for credentials and allow Direct Boot aware apps to access to the Device Encrypted (DE) storage after the ACTION_LOCKED_BOOT_COMPLETED message is broadcasted. - [C-1-2] MUST only allow access to Credential Encrypted (CE) storage after the user has unlocked the device by supplying their credentials (eg. passcode, pin, pattern or fingerprint) and the ACTION_USER_UNLOCKED message is broadcasted. - [C-1-13] MUST NOT offer any method to unlock the CE protected storage without either the user-supplied credentials, a registered escrow key or a resume on reboot implementation meeting the requirements in section 9.9.4. - [C-1-4] MUST use Verified Boot.